nithyakumarm/openshift-sep-2023/Day1/README.md

 ![Docker Architecture](DockerHighLevelArchitecture.png)

 ## What is Docker Local Registry?
+- is a directory in your local machine
+- in Linux machines /var/lib/docker is the directory that acts as a Local Docker Registry
+- Docker Registries has a collection of many Docker Images

 ## What is Docker Private Registry?
+- Docker Private Registry has collection of many Proprietary Docker Images and other third party open source and paid images
+- this can be setup using either JFrog Artifcatory or Sonatype Nexus
+- for testing/learning purpose you could also try registry:2 docker image from Docker Hub Remote Registry
+- this is setup for your entire organization, so that images can be shared by all the teams with your company

 ## What is Docker Remote Registry?
+- aka Remote Docker Registry
+- it is a Website maintained by Docker Inc organization
+- it has many open-source and third-party docker images
+- the images can be freely downloaded and used by anyone
+- Website url - hub.docker.com

 ## What is Docker Image?